 We will be glad to work with you to get a copy of your record and to review what can be done.
-We charge a researching fee to do it and we apply that fee to the cost of any service that you hire us to perform.
+We charge a researching fee and we apply that fee to the cost of any service that you hire us to perform.

 Yes as long as the offense was not for any of the following offenses:

 abuse of corpse; advertising for placement of child; aiding suicide; assault; bigamy; cruelty to animals; deadly conduct; destruction of flag; discharge of firearm; disorderly conduct; disrupting meeting of procession; dog fighting; false alarm; harassment; harboring runaway child; hoax bombs; indecent exposure; interference with emergency telephone call; leaving child in a vehicle; making a firearm accessible to a child; possession, manufacture, transport, repair, or sale of switchblade knife or knuckles; public lewdness; riot; silent or abusive calls to 9-1-1 service; terrorist threat; unlawful carrying of handgun by license holder; unlawful carrying weapons; unlawful possession of firearm; unlawful restraint; unlawful transfer of certain weapons; violation of protective order preventing offense caused by bias or prejudice.
 If the offense was any of the listed offenses, then you must wait two years from the date you completed deferred adjudication.